MicrosoftDocs/azure-docs/articles/sql-database/sql-database-export-portal.md

 ---
 # Export an Azure SQL database to a BACPAC file using the Azure portal

 This article provides directions for exporting your Azure SQL database to a BACPAC file (stored in Azure blob storage) using the [Azure portal](https://portal.azure.com).
+For an overview of exporting to a BACPAC file, see [Export to a BACPAC](sql-database-export.md).

 > [!NOTE]
 > You can also export your Azure SQL database file to a BACPAC file using [SQL Server Management Studio](sql-database-export-ssms.md), [PowerShell](sql-database-export-powershell.md) or [SQLPackage](sql-database-export-sqlpackage.md).
 >

+## Prerequisites

 To complete this article, you need the following: